TouK/nussknacker/docs/scenarios_authoring/Intro.md

 - custom, tailor-made components, which extend default functionality
 - and more

-The scenario diagram is a classical [flowchart](https://en.wikipedia.org/wiki/Flowchart) with  parallel processing enabled.
-The data record processed by the scenario "flows" through the scenario.
-If there are [splits](./BasicNodes.md#split), the data records start to "flow" in parallel through many branches.
-Multiple data records can be produced by the node; for example the [for-each](./BasicNodes.md#foreach) node.
-Finally, some nodes may terminate the data record - for example the [filter](BasicNodes.md#filter] node.
+In the [processing mode](https://docs.nussknacker.io/documentation/documentation/about/ProcessingModes) the scenario processes events.
+They are read from Kafka topics and processed by the [engine](https://nussknacker.io/documentation/about/engines/) of choice: Flink or Lite.
+Events enter the scenario "via" a source node.
+The nodes process events; once the node finishes processing of the event it hands it over to the next node in the processing flow.
+If there is a [split](./BasicNodes.md#split) node, the event gets "multiplied" and now two or more events "flow" in parallel through branches of the scenario.
+There are also other nodes which can be "produce" events; for example the [for-each](./BasicNodes.md#foreach) node or [time aggregate](AggregatesInTimeWindows.md) nodes.
+Finally, some nodes may terminate the event - for example the [filter](BasicNodes.md#filter] node.
+The important take away here is that the a single event which entered the scenario may result in zero, one or many events leaving the scenario (being written to Kafka topic).

+In the Request-Response processing mode this the request (data record) which enter the scenario.
+The best and easiest way to understand how this request will be processed by the Nussknacker's scenario is to think of it as of a Streaming mode with just one event entering the scenario.
+All the considerations described in the previous paragraph apply.
+The important take away here is that in the Request-Response mode the scenario can produce not only zero or one response but also many response "candidates".
+The topic of what will happen in those non obvious cases (zero or many response candidates) is covered more detail in [DDDCCCAAA document whose name and link will soon change AAAACCCDDD](link).

 &nbsp;
 ## SpEL